0Light0fMoon0/PHTMLGF/README.md

 moveUp(self): Moves the player up. -2.2222% of the screen.

-moveDown(self): Moves the player up. +2.2222% of the screen.
+moveDown(self): Moves the player down. +2.2222% of the screen.

 moveLeft(self): Moves the player to the left. -1.25% of the screen.